-Christmas in the Philippines is celebrated for months, starting in September, and the most iconic symbol of Filipino Christmas spirit is the parol.
-These star shaped lanterns are found outside homes and along village & city streets for months leading up to Christmas, their importance comparable to Christmas trees in Western cultures.
-The parol represents star of Bethlehem that guided the Three Wise Men.
-Making, lighting and decorating a parol is an expression of faith, hope, goodwill and the triumph of light over darkness.
+Christmas in the Philippines is celebrated for months, starting in September, and the most iconic symbol of the Filipino Christmas spirit is the parol.
+These star-shaped lanterns are found outside homes and along village & city streets for months leading up to Christmas, their importance is comparable to Christmas trees in Western cultures.
+The parol represents the star of Bethlehem that guided the Three Wise Men.
+Making, lighting, and decorating a parol is an expression of faith, hope, goodwill, and the triumph of light over darkness.

-Parols are traditionally made from bamboo and rice paper in the shape of a five pointed star.
-They are now made in a variety of materials, shapes and sizes.
-These ornaments are based on the traditional five pointed star shape with tassels.
-Since we can’t light them, the use of translucent paper and yellow tissue paper gives a bit of the effect especially if in front of Christmas lights (though make sure your Christmas lights do not generate much heat!).
+Parols are traditionally made from bamboo and rice paper in the shape of a five-pointed star.
+They are now made in a variety of materials, shapes, and sizes.
+These ornaments are based on the traditional five-pointed star shape with tassels.
+Since we can’t light them, the use of translucent paper and yellow tissue paper gives a bit of an effect especially if in front of Christmas lights (though make sure your Christmas lights do not generate much heat!).
 Take a look at photographs of parols here.